AravindB98/ch09-grounding-agents-in-evidence/chapter/chapter_09_rag.md

 Source encodes: hedging, conditional support, deference to community Output encodes: affirmative support, endorsement, forward momentum

-Cosine similarity  ≈  0.81  (illustrative — actual value depends on
+Cosine similarity  ≈  0.75–0.88  (range depends on embedding model,
-                              embedding model and dimensionality) Semantic deviation  =  1 − 0.81  =  0.19
+                                  dimensionality, and sentence length) Semantic deviation  =  1 − cosine  ≈  0.12–0.25
 →  Threshold > 0.5:  NOT FLAGGED ✗
 ```

 Both sentences discuss the same topic (housing rezoning), the same person (Reyes), the same vote.
 The embedding captures topical coherence.
 It does not capture that "stopped short of endorsing" and "I support" are *opposites*.
-The cosine value of 0.81 is illustrative — actual scores depend on embedding model and dimensionality — but the pattern it demonstrates holds across implementations: topically coherent fabrications score high on semantic similarity regardless of directional valence.
+Across embedding models tested, the cosine similarity for this fabricated quote consistently falls in the 0.75–0.88 range — always high enough to pass a generic threshold, never low enough to flag.
+The lesson is the gap *direction* (token overlap high, semantic low), not its exact magnitude.
 (Note: this worked example calculates deviation at the sentence level for pedagogical clarity.
-In the production pipeline described in Section 5.1, token overlap is computed against the retrieved chunk, which may span multiple sentences.
-The sentence-level calculation demonstrates the mechanism; the chunk-level calculation is what runs in production.)
+In the production pipeline described in Section 5.1, token overlap is computed against the retrieved chunk, which may span multiple sentences.)

 **The Gap**

 ```
 Token-overlap deviation:   0.871          →  FLAGGED
-Semantic deviation:        0.190  →  NOT FLAGGED
+Semantic deviation:        0.12–0.25      →  NOT FLAGGED
-Delta between methods:     0.681
+Delta between methods:     0.62–0.75
 ```

-**Why the gap is the lesson, not the score.** The fabricated output is semantically close to the source — same topic, same person, same register.
+**Why the gap direction is the lesson, not the gap magnitude.** The exact cosine score varies with the embedding model — but the *direction* of the gap is stable across implementations: token overlap catches the fabrication, semantic similarity does not.
+The fabricated output is semantically close to the source — same topic, same person, same register.
 Embedding-based similarity captures topical coherence.
 It does not capture directional valence, attribution exactness, or the categorical difference between hedging and endorsement.
 Token overlap catches the fabrication because the specific words of hedging are absent.
 Neither metric alone is sufficient.
 A system that uses only semantic similarity will pass fabricated quotes at a high rate because fabricated quotes are, by construction, topically coherent with their source.
 The domain-specific failure mode is invisible to the domain-agnostic metric.

+In journalism, the tolerance for a fabricated direct quote is zero, regardless of semantic similarity score — because the institutional cost of a single misquote exceeds the cost of evaluating every story.
+In domains with lower per-error cost (internal drafts, brainstorming, idea generation), a different threshold may be justified.
+The threshold is a domain judgment, not a metric property.

 ![Figure 3: Token overlap vs. semantic deviation — the 0.681 gap](../figures/fig3_deviation_gap_chart.svg)
 *Figure 3: The same fabricated quote measured two ways.
 Token overlap flags it (0.871).
 Semantic similarity misses it (0.190).
 The 0.681 gap is why domain-specific metrics are architecturally necessary.*